MFA in Creative Nonfiction Graduate Student Handbook 2021/22

 A note taker may be required as part of a student’s accommodation.
 There is an honorarium of $75/course/term (with some exceptions).
 If you are interested, please contact AASC at 494-2836 for more information or send an email to email@example.com.

-Withdrawal from a course: The deadlines for adding and deleting classes are published in the schedule of Academic Class Add/Drop Dates in the King’s Academic Calendar.
+Withdrawal from a course: The deadlines for adding and dropping classes are published in the schedule of Academic Class Add/Drop Dates in the King’s Academic Calendar.
 A withdrawal prior to a deadline is not recorded on the academic record.
 After these dates, the student is responsible for payment and content of the class, and receives a grade for it.
 Non-attendance does not, in itself, constitute withdrawal.
 Most courses are offered sequentially in the program.
 Dropping or changing courses may affect your expected graduation timeline and your eligibility for student aid.
 Classes may be dropped at DalOnline.
 Be sure to inform your program faculty and administrators.

 Withdrawal from the program: If you want to withdraw from the program you must immediately inform the Graduate Coordinator and the Faculty of Graduate Studies in writing.
 The immediacy of notification is important since the amount and speed of possible fee reimbursement is influenced by the date of withdrawal.
 You must contact Student Accounts directly to make arrangements to receive their fee reimbursement.
 A withdrawal is not official until it has been approved by the Faculty of Graduate Studies and received in the Registrar’s Office, and you have dropped your courses at Dal Online.

 See the FGS calendar for additional information regarding Suspension of Studies and Parental Leave.